 1. Lines 71-72.
 Please provide the common name for Lampropholis delicata as well.

-Response: This has been provided in the methods.
-Line 80.
+Response: This detail has been provided in the methods section.

+“We collected gravid Lampropholis delicata (common garden skink, n = 100)”

 2. Lines 78-80.
 It would be better to refer the reader to the supplementary methods here, rather than in Line 84.

 Response: This has been done to fit the reviewer's suggestion.
-See line 84.

 3. Lines 78-80.
 Is there a reference that you can provide that outlines the housing conditions that the females were kept in prior to oviposition?
 If not, it would be great to add this information to the supplementary methods.
 Likewise for the egg incubation details.

 Response: Yes, a citation for husbandry and egg incubation conditions has been added.

-See line 89-90.
+“Egg incubation temperatures were chosen to mimic conditions experienced at extremes of natural nest temperatures in nature while also showing natural thermal fluctuations throughout the day [26].
+Yolk removal treatments followed Sinervo[16], with 15-20% of the total egg mass being removed via a sterilised syringe.
+Control treatments were punctured with the syringe without any yolk removal.
+For further description of husbandry conditions of adults and incubation details, see Kar et al[28]). “

 4. Lines 134-136.
 This is repetition from the methods.

 Response: Thanks.
 This redundancy has been removed.
-Line 149.

 5. Line 137.
 A Tpref of 20.99 C seems unusually low for the species.
 Was this a valid measurement, or was there some issue with this individual(s) during the experiment?

 Response: We agree with Reviewer 2 that this outlier seems biologically low for the species and was in fact a point we checked prior to submission.
-We have thoroughly interrogated the raw data (i.e., pictures from thermal imaging camera) but we are convinced that this is correct.
+We have thoroughly interrogated the raw data (i.e., pictures from thermal imaging camera), but we are convinced that this is correct.
 We also checked our data to see if this individual had any issues prior to measurement, but there was nothing noted.
 We also checked if individuals collected that measurement day demonstrated low Tpref’s.
 They did not.
 We also checked whether it was a common issue with that specific lane, but all other individuals performed fine.
-We are not sure why this specific individual has such a low Tpref, but this is the data!
+We are not sure why this specific individual has such a low Tpref, but this is the datum!

 6. Lines 153-156.
 This paragraph is repetition.
 It would be better to focus on your key results, and how they address these competing hypotheses.

-Response:
+Response: We have summarised the two hypotheses of how ectotherms are expected to be impacted by warming temperatures.
+We then address how each of these hypotheses are addressed with our data in subsequent paragraphs in the discussion.

+“We show that early developmental environments do little to modify thermal physiological traits (CTmax & Tpref) in most reptile taxa.
+Both our experimental and meta-analytic approaches suggest that the magnitude of developmental plasticity on thermal indices appears to be canalised across reptile taxa.
+For example, our meta-analysis indicated that for every 1°C change in developmental temperature, we only expect a 0.05°C change in thermal physiology.
+Our findings are consistent with those of other ectotherm systems, which show that developmental plasticity has little impact on adult heat tolerance”

 Editorial office comments to authors: